h0tbird/booddies/README.md

 ```
 git clone --recursive https://github.com/h0tbird/booddies.git
 ```
 Loop through all containers submodules and execute `./bin/install`.
-This will provide you the file and directory structure previously detailed:
+This will provide the file and directory structure previously detailed:
 ```
 cd booddies && for i in containers/*; do
   pushd $i